 The voices of “not good enough” are really saying…

 This voice that tells you that you aren’t enough…might just be an addiction.
 It literally might be this thing that you turn to, as a means of self-sabotage and playing victim.
-You might realize with startling clarity that you don’t actually, truly, honestly believe you “aren’t enough,” and that you just like to tell yourself this so that you don’t have to really put yourself out there (in career, in relationships, in lots of places).
+You might realize with startling clarity that you don’t actually, truly, honestly believe you “aren’t enough,” and that it’s become something of a habit to tell yourself this for any number of reasons.

-It’s through listening to the voice, not trying to drown it out with affirmations, that you learn this valuable information and can then give less weight to the message–next time it comes up, you might take a breath and say to yourself, “Ah, yes.
+It’s through listening without attachment to this voice, that you learn this valuable information and can then give less weight to the message–next time it comes up, you might take a breath and say to yourself, “Ah, yes.
 I totally see how I’m turning to that old message, again.”

-This voice that tells you that you aren’t enough…might be defending against a pre-conceived idea that its needs won’t be met.
-Maybe you go to a place of thinking about how you’re “not good enough” because going to that place feels less vulnerable than actually asking your husband to please hold you for a few minutes, or telling a friend that you are terrified of completely irrational things, or risking failure when going after what you want.
+This voice that tells you that you aren’t enough…might have a fear that its needs won’t be met.
+Maybe you go to a place of thinking about how you’re “not good enough” because assuming that your lack of goodness is the major problem in your life, feels less vulnerable than actually taking action and making changes.

-It’s through listening to the voice, not spending time getting angry at whomever first told you that you weren’t enough, that you’ll learn this valuable information and can get to the important business of meeting your truest needs.
+It’s through listening without attachment to that voice, that you’ll learn this valuable information and can get to the important business of meeting your truest needs.

-This voice that tells you that you aren’t enough…might be trying to keep you from making more mistakes, and thus it’s actually confused.
-This “not good enough” voice might think that it’s protecting you by telling you that you aren’t good enough–then you won’t go out into the world and make mistakes or be rejected or risk failure.
-It might be a self-protection mechanism disguised in really nasty voices.
+This voice that tells you that you aren’t enough…might be confused about what it means to make mistakes, and thus it might have a fear of making them.
+This “not good enough” voice might think that making mistakes is the worst thing in the world, and that it’s protecting you by telling you that you aren’t good enough.
+This voice might think that then, you won’t go out into the world and make mistakes or be rejected or risk failure.
+It might be a self-protection mechanism disguised in angry inner critic voices.